 Rule-based Commission - In this marketplace owner will be able to add different commission rules as per his requirement.
 While adding a new commission rule, he can define a range of price and even can choose the type of commission as “Fixed” or “Percentage”.

 Membership/Subscription based model

 When e-commerce is becoming more and more conventional, a new variety of products will come to the market online to fulfill the needs of the consumers.
 However, it can be a challenge for those who are selling non-physical items to set up a shop and add digital products, as this is still rather a new concept.
 Thus, the seller can face a lot of unexpected issues along the way.
 But it is not happening in WooCommerce Multi Vendor Marketplace.
 You can create a marketplace where users are charged on the basis of subscription.
 In other ways, you can create a marketplace for downloadable products.

 A Membership/Subscription model is one where either some or all of the marketplace's users are charged a recurring fee to access the marketplace.
 These Marketplaces help the sellers in finding new customers.
 Memberships are usually applicable to digital and downloadable product types and some of the marketplaces utilizing this type of membership model are - Amazon Prime Videos, Netflix, Itunes, Shutterstock, Audiojungle, codecanyon etc. These sites make a careful and critical examination of all the subscribers in order to guarantee quality matches and create a sense of exclusivity that justifies their fee.

 Advertisement as an offer based model

-As an online business, showcasing featured products on your front page is one of the factors that is likely to affect your customer's impression the most.
+As an online business, showcasing featured products on your front page is one of the factors that are likely to affect your customer's impression the most.
 The reason I made this statement is that featured products are the best products in your store, and they will represent the rest of your entire product line.
 But you can make money also with the help of this feature.
-You can charge vendors for making their products on the top row.
+It become very easy to charge vendors for making their products on the top row.

 Hope you like the Article.